GrieferAtWork/deemon/README.md

 ### Major improvements

 - Introduction of a module-based dependency system that allows code reuse without relying on preprocessor functionality that really didn't fit a scripting language all too well.
-- With more emphasis on documentation, deemon now comes shipped with a documentation server accessing via web-browser
+- With more emphasis on documentation, deemon now comes shipped with a documentation server accessible via web-browser
-	- It should be of note that the documentation server, as well as documentation text processor is written entirely in deemon.
+	- It should be noted that the documentation server, as well as the RTTI parser are written entirely in deemon.
-	- Links listed below require that you are running it locally.
+	- Links listed below require this server to be running locally.
-- A complete overhaul of the builtin [`string`](http://localhost:8080/modules/deemon/i:string)
+- A complete overhaul of the builtin [`string`](http://localhost:8080/modules/deemon/i:string) type
 	- Full unicode support all packed together into a single string type
 	- Separation between raw data [`Bytes`](http://localhost:8080/modules/deemon/i:Bytes) and [`string`](http://localhost:8080/modules/deemon/string)s, as well as functionality to decode/encode data and strings
 	- Builtin support for regular expressions